bobbrez/wedding-vows/README.md

-you form a community of support that surrounds Bob and Galia each of you, by your presence here today is called upon tTo uphold them in loving each other.
+you form a community of support that surrounds Bob and Galia each of you, by your presence here today is called upon to uphold them in loving each other.

 Always stand beside them, never between them.
 Offer them your love and your support,